Movie Browser:

 …which turns out to be touring the country wearing a red-white-and-blue costume in a patriotic show to sell war bonds as Captain America

 He finds Peggy Cater on the scene, along with Col. Phillips.
-Learning that the audience consists of survivors of a disastrous mission by the 107th Infantry, Bucky Barnes’ unit, he asks Phillips for permission to mount a rescue for any troops who may be prisoners.
+Learning that the audience comprises survivors of a disastrous mission by the 107th Infantry, Bucky Barnes’ unit, he asks Phillips for permission to mount a rescue for any troops who may be prisoners.
 Phillips dismisses his suggestion with contempt.

-As Col. Phillips is drafting a press release about Captain America demise by the enemy, Cap shows up with Bucky and 400 other soldiers, all rescued from Hydra and holding some of their weapons.
+As Col. Phillips is drafting a press release about Captain America's demise by the enemy, Cap shows up with Bucky and 400 other soldiers, all rescued from Hydra and holding some of their weapons.
 They hail Captain America as their saviour, and Phillips finally recognizes the true value of Cap.

 In the days that follow, a submarine recovers the Cosmic Cube, but no sign of Captain America.
 The Army—and Peggy Carter—go on without him, but his heroic sacrifice inspires the nation.

-EPILOGUE: After the credits Steve is training on a heavy bag when Nick Fury mentions he has a mission for him, "You’re not the only hero."
+EPILOGUE: After the credits Steve is training in a heavy bag when Nick Fury mentions he has a mission for him, "You’re not the only hero."
 Then we get a teaser trailer for THE AVENGERS.